No WiFi at home? One Virginia school district has a creative solution for students

 To that end, SPS distributed more than a thousand hot spots to help students who don’t have internet at home.

-Although service provider maps show that the cellular devices should work anywhere in Suffolk, and therefore a hotspot should be able to pick up a signal for a student to connect to the internet, Littlefield said the reality is far different.
+Although service provider maps show the cellular devices should work anywhere in Suffolk and, therefore, a hotspot should be able to pick up a signal for a student to connect to the internet, Littlefield said the reality is far different.

 New ideas for fall